mrc1234/Project_2-dod/README.md

 This project will utilize at least two APIs, possibly a load tester API and an SEO API.

 #Roles:
-Max Rosen, Project Manager, API
+Max Rosen, Project Manager
-Hitomi Burns - API
-Jianhon Weng- API Routing, Database
-Beth Ehleringer- Front End, HTML Routing
+Hitomi, Git Repository Manager
+Jweng
+Beth Ehleringer
 .
-#Updated Schedule
-Presentation January 5